The Bankrate promise

 Can I take out two personal loans at the same time?

-The ability to take out multiple personal loans depends on the individual lender.
+The ability to take out multiple personal loans depends on the lender.
 A number of the big online lenders have explicit policies about borrowers applying for multiple personal loans.
 Some lenders require you to make a specific number of consecutive payments or wait until a certain amount of time has passed since you took out the initial loan.
 Furthermore, the total amount you can borrow from each lender is generally capped at a certain amount.

-LendingClub, for example, says that borrowers can have two “active” loans from the lender at the same time.
-To qualify for a second loan, the combined maximum outstanding loan amount cannot exceed $40,000, and you must have made three to 12 months’ worth of consecutive on-time payments on your existing loan.
+LendingClub, for example, says that borrowers can have two loans from the lender at the same time.
+To qualify for a second loan, the combined maximum outstanding loan amount cannot exceed $50,000.

-Prosper borrowers must wait a minimum of nine months after they receive their first loan and make six consecutive on-time payments before applying for another loan.
+Prosper borrowers must wait a minimum of six months after they receive their first loan and make six consecutive on-time payments before applying for a second loan.
 There is also a combined maximum balance of $40,000.

-Meanwhile, online lender Upstart says that you can apply for a second personal loan only if you have made your last six consecutive payments on time and owe no more than $50,000 on the existing loan.
-When applying for another loan after paying off an existing Upstart loan, the lender requires a 60-day “cooling-off period.”
+Meanwhile, online lender SoFi says that you can apply for a second personal loan only if you have made your last three consecutive payments on time.
+However, Michigan residents are prohibited from having one more than one SoFi Personal Loan at a time.

 Things to consider before getting another loan

 The benefits of taking out a second personal loan depend entirely on the circumstances.
 You should never take on more debt than absolutely needed.
 However, even the best financial planners can’t always predict life events that impact your finances.
 Before taking on your second personal loan, consider the following drawbacks.

 You risk falling into a debt cycle

 If you find yourself frequently taking out new personal loans and maxing out credit cards, it might be time to examine your finances.
 Look at your monthly income and expenses and decide if there are fundamental changes you could make that would put you in a better financial situation.